Best BGMI Controller for Android India 2026: Grip and Gamepad

 4. Tap the controller name to pair.
 No PIN required for any modern gamepad.
 If Android asks for a PIN, you are pairing to the wrong device.

 5. Launch BGMI.
-You will see a controller icon appear at the top of the lobby screen.
+You’ll see a controller icon appear at the top of the lobby screen.
 That confirms BGMI detected the gamepad.

 6. Go to Settings then Controller (Gamepad icon).
-You will see a button map preview.
+You’ll see a button map preview.
 Customise face buttons, joysticks, and triggers from here.
 Default map is good enough to start with.

-If the controller does not appear in BGMI even though Android shows it paired, force-close BGMI and relaunch.
+If the controller doesn’t appear in BGMI even though Android shows it paired, force-close BGMI and relaunch.
 That fixes 95% of “BGMI cannot see my controller” issues.

 Three things nobody tells you about playing BGMI on a controller